corgrath/planemo.dart/README.md

 	class MyOwnReporter implements Reporter {

-By implementing `Reporter` you need to implement the following methods as specified in the `Reporter.dart`:
+By implementing `Reporter` you need to implement the following methods as specified abstract class:

 	abstract class Reporter {